 - Studio 29 – Fiber collage – Led by Potomac Fiber Arts Gallery

-Artists help children create a dynamic image using bits of fabric and fiber.
+Artists help children create a dynamic collage using bits of fabric and fiber.

 - 2nd Floor Hall – Easel stations – Led by Christine Cardellino

-With acrylic paint and paper, children paint anything they can imagine at the open easel stations located along the 2nd floor.
+With acrylic paint and paper, children paint anything they can imagine at the easel stations located on the 2nd floor.

-- Studio 325 – Silk screen printing – Led by Patrick Sargent
+- All 3 floors and Studio 325 – Silk screen printing – Led by Patrick Sargent

 Children progress through four different color stations to create their own full-color silk-screen image.

-- Studio 327 – Potter’s Art – Alexandria Archaeology Museum
+- Studio 327 – Drawing on the Past – Led by Alexandria Archaeology Museum